 As chief auditor of public accounts, the secretary of state set a clear mission for the division: Protect the public interest while helping improve Oregon government.

 Financial audits are a core focus.
 The division, meanwhile, has pushed performance audits to new levels.
-The aim is to increase the efficiency of state and local government while generating savings, with the Department of Community Colleges and Workforce Development audit of 2012 being a case in point.
+The aim is to increase the efficiency of state and local government while generating savings.

 Business Services Division